pyxem/kikuchipy/doc/reference.rst

 API reference
 =============

 This reference manual details the public modules, classes, and functions in kikuchipy, as generated from their docstrings.
 Many of the docstrings contain examples, however, see the user guide for how to use kikuchipy.

 .. caution::

-    kikuchipy is in an alpha stage, so there will be breaking changes with each release.
+    kikuchipy is in an alpha stage, so there will be some breaking changes with each release.

 .. module:: kikuchipy

-The list of top modules (and the load function):
+The list of top modules and the load function:

 .. autosummary::
     crystallography